DazWilkin/pypi/README.md

 # PyPi

-## Implementation of PyPi JSON API
+## Partial (!)
+Implementation of PyPi JSON API

 See: [https://warehouse.readthedocs.io/api-reference/json/](https://warehouse.readthedocs.io/api-reference/json/)

+**Caveat**: this is an  incomplete|partial implementation of the PyPi JSON API sufficient for the needs of another project

+See `ap/json/json_test.go` for example use.